GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 <sup>4</sup>INRAP Grand Sud-Ouest, Centre mixte de recherches
 archéologiques, Domaine de Campagne, 242460 Campagne, France

+Corresponding authors:
+G.B.P. <guillermo.willbustos@mail.com>
+F.R. <f.romagnoli2@gmail.com>

 ## Abstract

-Backed flakes (core edge flakes and pseudo-Levallois points) represent a special product of Middle Paleolithic flaking strategies.
-This especial character results from their role as a technological objective and as the management of core convexity aiming to retain the geometric properties of the core in a knapping strategy.
-On Middle Paleolithic contexts these backed implements are commonly the result of Levallois and Discoid knapping strategies.
-Both backed implements are common to both knapping methods and in many occasions they share common geometric and morphological features which hinders their adscription to one of the methods.
-This study examines the identification of two knapping strategies (Discoid and Levallois recurrent centripetal) on an experimental assemblage of backed products (including all stages of reduction) based on their morphological features.
-3D Geometric Morphometrics are employed to quantify morphological variability among the experimental sample.
-Dimensionality reduction though Principal Component Analysis is combined with eleven Machine Learning models for the identification of knapping methods.
-The best model (SVM with polynomial kernel) presented a general accuracy of 0.76 and an Area Under the Curve of 0.8.
-This indicates that Geometric Morphometrics, Principal Component Analysis and Machine Learning models succeed in capturing the morphological differences of backed products according to the knapping method.
+Backed flakes (core edge flakes and pseudo-Levallois points) represent special products of Middle Paleolithic centripetal flaking strategies.
+Their peculiarities are due to their roles as both a technological objective and in the management of core convexities to retain its geometric properties during reduction.
+In Middle Paleolithic contexts, these backed implements are commonly produced within Levallois and discoidal reduction sequences.
+Often, Levallois and discoidal backed implements show common geometric and morphological features that complicate their attribution to one of these methods.
+This study examines the identification of experimentally produced discoidal and recurrent centripetal Levallois backed products (including all stages of reduction) based on their morphological features.
+3D geometric morphometrics are employed to quantify morphological variability among the experimental sample.
+Dimensionality reduction though principal component analysis is combined with 11 machine learning models for the identification of knapping methods.
+A supported vector machine with polynomial kernel has been identified as the best model (with a general accuracy of 0.76 and an area under the curve \[AUC\] of 0.8).
+This indicates that combining geometric morphometrics, principal component analysis, and machine learning models succeeds in capturing the morphological differences of backed products according to the knapping method.

 **Key words**: lithic analysis; Levallois; Discoid; Geometric Morphometrics; Machine Learning; Deep Learning